 Cancer can begin in either the colon or the rectum, and it may be called colon cancer or rectal cancer, based on where it started.
 Sometimes these cancers are referred to together as colorectal cancer.

-As you eat, your stomach secretes gastric juices that break down your food.
+- As you eat, your stomach secretes gastric juices that break down your food.
 The food and gastric juices mix into a thick fluid that empties into your small intestine.

 - Together your colon and rectum form your large intestine.
-The upper five to six feet of the large intestine are the colon, and the lower six inches are the rectum.
+The upper 5 to 6 feet of the large intestine are the colon, and the lower 6 inches are the rectum.

-Polyps and Cancer
+Polyps and colorectal cancer

 In most cases, colon and rectal cancers develop slowly over many years.
 Most of these cancers begin as a growth of tissue called a polyp in the inner lining of the colon or rectum.
 Usually polyps bulge into the colon or rectum; some are flat.